Call For Submissions

 • Creative work of all genres that uses geographic concepts, representations, and tools to imagine and bring into being other worlds and otherwise ways of relating and produces new and critical ways of visualizing, representing, and performing space, place, and the geographic imagination as it relates to kinship networks understood broadly.

-We accept submissions in the form of: creative nonfiction, fiction, poetry, performance, film, maps, multimedia, visual art, digital art, sound art, and any other genre you can imagine, create, and submit.
+We accept submissions in the form of: creative nonfiction, fiction, essays, poetry, performance, film, maps, multimedia, visual art, digital art, sound art, and any other genre you can imagine, create, and submit.
 Submissions can be authored by individuals, collaborations, or collectives.
 Please see our submission guidelines for details and be sure to submit a cover sheet with your submission (provided on our submissions guidelines page).
 Please note, if you have submitted work to our journal before, we have updated our submission process to a singular, in-depth submission form.

 If you have any lingering questions about a potential submission or format, please do not hesitate to reach out to us at youarehere.arizona@gmail.com or direct message us on social media.
-If you would like to submit in a language other than English or Spanish, please reach out so that we can ensure reviewers fluent in that language are available
+If you would like to submit in a language other than English or Spanish, please reach out so that we can ensure reviewers fluent in that language are available.